-My husband and I just celebrated our 20th wedding anniversary.
-There are so many things I could say about what has held us together, sustained us, kept us still interested in being married to each other, but I’m reminded of an incident that happened early in our marriage that was probably telling for how the next 20 years were going to unfold.
+My husband and I just celebrated our 25th wedding anniversary.
+There are so many things I could say about what has held us together, sustained us, kept us still interested in being married to each other, but I’m reminded of an incident that happened early in our marriage that was probably telling for how the next 25 years were going to unfold.

 I was driving to work one morning in one of those unexpectedly heavy Houston thunderstorms.
 The rain was coming down so hard and so fast it didn’t have time to drain off.

 My new father-in-law kept the ancient truck as an extra vehicle to haul things and get through high-water situations just like this one.
-I couldn’t see too well through the rain, but I saw my father-in-law driving, and a shadowy figure darting around next to him in the cab of the truck.
+I couldn’t see too well through the rain, but I saw my father-in-law driving, and a shadowy figure moving around next to him in the cab of the truck.

 I knew my new father-in-law to be a rather cautious, prudent fellow, so I remember thinking to myself, “what in the world is he doing out here in this storm with Mookie?”
 Mookie was his dog and loyal companion and my retired father-in-law often took Mookie along on errands and extra walks during the day.

 I finally got into the diner.
-I waited my turn for the phone, called into work (no one answered), and then called my new husband, who had made it into his office with only a slight delay.
+I waited my turn for the phone, called into work (no one answered), and then called my new husband, who had miraculously made it into his office with only a slight delay.
 I told him I’d seen his dad out in the truck with Mookie.

 Later we both made it home, safe and dry.
 My husband said he’d had a chance to speak with his dad about my sighting of him earlier that day.

-Apparently, in the terrible weather conditions, I had mistaken the “shadowy” figure darting around in the cab of the truck for Mookie when in reality it was my new mother-in-law on her way to a doctor’s appointment (!!!).
+Apparently, in the terrible weather conditions, I had mistaken the “shadowy” figure moving around in the cab of the truck for Mookie when in reality it was my new mother-in-law on her way to a doctor’s appointment (!!!).